 - Line the tart with parchment paper and weigh down the dough with pie weights (I use old dry beans).

 - Bake for 15 minutes, then remove the pie weights.
-Turn the oven down to 350°F, prick the tart bottom in a few places with a fork, and bake until the tart shell has browned, another 10-15 minutes (depending on how long it was in the freezer).
+Turn the oven down to 350°F, prick the tart bottom in a few places with a fork, and bake until the tart shell has browned, another 10 to 15 minutes (depending on how long it was in the freezer).
 You may need to prick the tart again once or twice during this time if it starts to puff.

 - Let cool in the tart pan.